Budapest Cup

 The Budapest Cup was an association football tournament contested between the FA Cup winners Burnley and Scottish Cup winners Celtic.
-The charity competition was organized and hosted by the local Budapest club Ferencváros at the Ferencváros Grounds in Hungary.
+The charity competition was organized and hosted by the local Budapest club Ferencváros at the Üllői úti stadion in Hungary.
 As the result of a draw, Turf Moor was later selected to host the replay.

 Background

 The Scottish Cup holders, and reigning league champions with a record points total, Celtic were on a six match tour of Austria, Hungary, and Germany.
 Celtic opened its tour against Ferencváros (2–2) before the Burnley match.
 Other matches followed against Wiener AC (6–2), Hertha Berlin (6–0), SC Leipzig (0–1), and BFC Preussen (5–0) before the team returned to Scotland.

 The FA Cup holders Burnley had been on similar six match tour of Continental Europe at the time.
 Burnley played one match with Berlin Viktoria (2–1) before facing Celtic.
 After the Celtic match, Burnley finished off its own tour with matches against Ferencváros (1–3), Hungarian XI (2–0), which was an international trial match, Rapid Wien (3–1), and an Austrian XI (0–3).